 Außerhalb des Boxrings sorgte Ali als Prominenter ebenfalls, insbesondere in den USA, immer wieder für politische Schlagzeilen.
 So lehnte er öffentlich den Vietnamkrieg ab, verweigerte den Wehrdienst, unterstützte die Emanzipationsbewegung der Afroamerikaner und trat der Organisation Nation of Islam bei.

-Muhammad Ali has lunch with Olympic boxers Mark Simmons and Troy Ross at the 2000 Olympic Games in Sydney, Australia.
+Muhammad Ali (centre) has lunch with Olympic boxers Troy Ross (left) and Mark Simmons (right), at the 2000 Olympic Games in Sydney, Australia.

 Bildnachweis